Willmish/zephyr/boards/arm/wio_terminal/doc/index.rst

 Connections and IOs
 ===================

-The `Adafruit Learning System`_ has detailed information about the board including `pinouts`_ and the `schematic`_.
+The `Wio Terminal Getting started guide`_ has detailed information about the board including `pinouts`_ and the `schematic`_.

 System Clock